 The prideful individual rarely acquires the habit of arrogance all on their own, though they are 100% responsible.
 We applaud their greatness with accolades and fail to give thanks unto the actual giver of every good and perfect gift (see James 1:16-17).
 Don’t be deceived, the mindless lauding of mere humans goes a long way in fueling carnal egos.

-However, let me emphatically say that I am not opposed to us giving honor and showing genuine appreciation.
-Lisa and I have had the privilege of participating in many opportunities to give and receive appreciation.
+However, let me emphatically say that I am not opposed to giving honor and showing genuine appreciation.
+I’ve had the privilege of participating in many opportunities to give and receive appreciation.
 A simple pat on the back and a few words of grateful appreciation can be like fresh wind in the sails of God’s chosen servants.
 It’s a needed ministry.
 As a matter of transparency, I really appreciate it when someone notices my efforts and sows seeds of gratitude in my heart.

 The danger comes when those whom the Almighty has both appointed and anointed begin to believe every piece of positive affirmation their ears can retrieve.
 Latching ahold of our own goodness, it seemingly grows into a need to make sure others know what good deeds have originated with us.
 This reminds me of what I’ve recently learned about the word arrogance.
 Pride, self-righteousness, arrogance – you can think of them synonymously for this article’s sake.
 Yet, a light was turned on for me when I found out that arrogance, coming from a Latin word, means to “lay claim for oneself.”